adeldjama/Hacking-Game/README.md

 ## Hacking Steps

-1- Connect to lab-vm using RDP (The Public IP address and credentials will be provided by the coach)
+1- Connect to lab-vm using RDP (The Public IP address and credentials will be provided by the coach).

-2- Discover the private IP address of workstation-vm using one tool in the toolbox
+2- Discover the private IP address of workstation-vm using one tool in the toolbox.

-3- Find the credentials (login and password) that allow you to connect to workstation-vm using RDP
+3- Find the credentials (login and password) that allow you to connect to workstation-vm using RDP.

-4- Connect to Workstation-vm using RDP
+4- Connect to Workstation-vm using RDP.

-5- Discover the IP address of the domain controller using one tool in the toolbox
+5- Discover the IP address of the domain controller using one tool in the toolbox.

-6- Find the login and the password hash of the Admin Domain using one tool in the toolbox
+6- Find the login and the password hash of the Admin Domain then connect to the domain controller using RDP.
+Use one tool in the toolbox.

-7- Connect to the domain controller using RDP

->**Note**: every tool is used one time
+  >**Note**: Each tool is used one time

 ## Toolbox
 1- Mimikatz